 Roast (uncovered) on the middle rack of your preheated oven for 1 hour.

 Remove the roasting pan from the oven and deglaze with 1/2 cup dry white wine.
-I used a sauvignon blanc that I like to drink.
+I recommend using a chardonnay or sauvignon blanc – one that you like to drink.

 After that, pour in 6 cups turkey stock.
 Quality store bought is fine or maybe you have this homemade version on hand?